Identifiability Matters: Revealing the Hidden Recoverable Condition in Unbiased Learning to Rank: Dealing with unidentifiable dataset

 \subsection{Node intervention}

 Given that unidentifiability results from the incomplete dataset, one method is to augment datasets by swapping some pairs of documents between different bias factors (mainly positions).
 Swapping is a widely adopted technique that can yield accurate observation probabilities \citep{joachims2017unbiased}.
 However, existing methods are often heuristic in nature, lacking a systematic theory to guide the swapping process, and sometimes performing unnecessary swapping operations.
-Instead, with the help of IGs, we can find the minimum number of critical documents that require swapping.
+Instead, we leverage IGs to identify a minimal set of critical documents for effective swapping.

-Our basic idea is that (1) find the connected components in the IG; (2) for any two components, find a node in each of them; and (3) for these two nodes (representing two bias factors, \eg, $\vt_1$ and $\vt_2$), find a feature (denoted by $\vx$) related to one of them (denoted by $\vt_1$), and swap it to another bias factor (denoted by $\vt_2$).
-This operation will generate a new data point $(\vx, \vt_2)$.
-Since $(\vx, \vt_1)$ has already been in the dataset, this process will connect $\vt_1$ and $\vt_2$ in the IG and thus connect two components.
+Our basic idea is that (1) find the connected components in the IG; (2) for any two components, find a node in each of them; (3) for these two nodes (representing two bias factors, \eg, $\vt_1$ and $\vt_2$), find a feature (denoted by $\vx$) related to one of them (denoted by $\vt_1$), and swap it to the other (denoted by $\vt_2$).
+This creates a new data point $(\vx, \vt_2)$.
+Since $(\vx, \vt_1)$ exists, this action bridges $\vt_1$ and $\vt_2$ in the IG and thus connects two components.
 Repeat this process until the IG is connected.
-We refer to this method as \textbf{node intervention}.
+We refer to this method as \textbf{node intervention}, which is illustrated in Figure \ref{fig:method_ni}.

+It's worth mentioning that there are many choices to select the features and bias factors.
+To be specific, if we assume there are infinity data and the click probability $r(x)o(t)$ can be observed accurately, any intervention target that makes the IG connected can lead to identifiability, with no theoretical distinction in quality.
+However, note that we can only observe $N$ samples of $r(x)o(t)$ in practice, which causes some choices to be less effective.
+For example, the observation probability of some bias factors is relatively low (\eg, the last position in the list), necessitating more clicks to obtain a valid click rate estimation.
+These bias factors are not suitable for swapping.